budynek aiut AIUT sp. z o. o.

 Equation (1.2) can be also presented as

-d v = a dt - vector (1.3)
+d v = a d t - vector (1.3)

-and after multiplying respective sides with (1.1) we obtain:
+And after multiplying respective sides of (1.1) and (1.3) we obtain:

-v d v = a (r ) d r⃗ - scalar (1.4)
+v d v = a ( r ) d r - scalar (1.4)

-We can integrate formula (1.4), each side independently - right side along the trajectory from the initial position r p to the final position r k and the left side from the initial speed v p to the final speed v k , which results in:
+We can integrate formula (1.4), each side independently - right side along the trajectory from the initial position r p to the final position r k and the left side from the initial speed v p to the final speed r k , which results in:

-(for example a mass m) at initial speed vp , accelerated at a (r ) at the distance of rk - rp
+that any object (for example a mass m) at initial speed vp , accelerated at a ( r )

-will reach final speed vk .
+at the distance of r k r p will reach final speed vk .

-NOTE: For the purpose of this discussion, 2-nd Newtonian law is applied purely as a mathematical expression of the product: m⋅a (r ) by F (r ) .
+NOTE: For the purpose of this discussion, 2-nd Newtonian law is applied purely

 Similarly, integrating (1.3) in respect to d v and dt